ansonScroggins/Ephemeroi/THEORY.md

 - with a theorem
 - with a conclusion

-This is the "reference implementation spec" of your entire worldview.
+This is the "reference implementation spec" of entire worldview.

 ---

 ## ⭐ 2.
 The structure is shockingly clean

-PHASELOCK‑SAT has the most academically conventional structure you've ever written:

 - Abstract
 - Introduction